hnjw-png/oregano-oil/README.md

 The colour scheme is that of a white background to keep things professional and then pops of colour in the site.
 The colours will be based upon more natural hues, such as:

-* blue, green and yellow.
+* blue in some places, but mostly green as a base color of the site.
 * normal shade of white
 * basic shade of black

-  The reason for the colou choice is a health product, so it made sense to use more natural colours from nature.
+  The reason for the colour choice is a health product, so it made sense to use more natural colours from nature.

 # Typography